DECEMBER/JANUARY BOOKS ARE Now closed.

 WHAT IS YOUR BOOKING PROCESS LIKE?

 On the date that my books open, I will post to IG that I am accepting clients for a specific set of dates and ask that you click the link in my IG bio and fill out the form.
 The form will have all of the info you need to know attached to it (such as cost, deposit, studio location, flash or custom art work options, etc.), as well space to include all of the into that I will need from you to potentially book you (such as artwork and image references, size, body placement, availability).
-Please check your junk mail if you are expecting a response from me.
+After you have submitted a proposal please check your junk mail if you are expecting a response from me.

 ARE YOUR APPOINTMENTS FIRST COME FIRST SERVE?